-□ Shears Green Junior School recognises our duty to share relevant information with appropriate

-□ All staff must be aware that they cannot promise confidentiality in situations which might compromise a child's safety or wellbeing.

-- □ The DSL will disclose information about a learner on a 'need to know' basis. - □ All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies to safeguard children.

-□ The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children (KCSIE 2020).

-DfE Guidance on Information Sharing (July 2018) provides further detail.
-This can be found in the staffroom, with the business manager or on the school's Google Drive.
+: a child's safety or wellbeing. $\hfill \Box$ The DSL will disclose information about a learner on a 'need to know' basis. $\hfill \Box$ All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies to safeguard children. ☐ The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children (KCSIE 2020). $\hfill \Box$ DfE Guidance on Information Sharing (July 2018) provides further detail.
+This can be found in the staffroom, with the business manager or on the school's Sharepoint.